April The Giraffe Baby Name: What Will Officials Name The New Baby Giraffe? Announcement Could Be Major Event

 The leading suggestions for that contest included: Harambe, Harambe McKongface, Harambinho, Harambab, Harambe, Jr., Harambe, Second of His Name, Harambe 2: Electric Bugaloo, and Harambe’s Revenge.

-Many fans already believe April the Giraffe’s baby name will follow in the same trend.
+Many fans already believe April the Giraffe’s baby name will follow the same trend.

 I vote they name the baby giraffe Harambe. #AprilTheGiraffe #AprilGivesBirth